 - Foster enabling conditions for effective and integrated climate change adaptation.

-With GEF’s unique mandate across several multilateral environmental conventions, the LDCF offers effective support that capitalizes on synergy and multiple benefits.
+With the GEF’s unique mandate across several multilateral environmental conventions, the LDCF offers effective support that capitalizes on synergy and multiple benefits.
 For example, approximately 50 percent of LDCF implementation projects to date contributed to land degradation and biodiversity management.
-Ninety-five percent of LDCF projects align to some extent with expanding synergies with other GEF focal areas.
+95 percent of LDCF projects align to some extent with expanding synergies with other GEF focal areas.
 While there is already a strong track record to support integrated solutions, there exists a significant potential to harness them more systematically and intentionally towards greater impact, which the LDCF will seek to address in GEF-7.